rabindratharu/blank-plugin/readme.md

 1. Navigate to plugin files `/wp-content/plugins/blank-plugin`, and open the terminal app.
 2. Run the `npm run start` command to initialize development environment with a live development server.
 3. Run the `npm run build` command to generate optimized production files for the plugin.
-4. Run the `grunt i18n` command to generate and update .pot file for the languages.
+4. Run the `npm run translate` command to generate and update .pot file for the languages.
 5. Run the `grunt release` command to zip files of plugin.